ppy/osu-wiki/wiki/Help_Center/en.md

 In most cases, the status will be removed automatically after 24 hours.
 If such time has passed and you're still restricted, you may inquire about the status of your account with the support team by emailing [accounts@ppy.sh](mailto://accounts@ppy.sh).

 If you are restricted, make sure to sort it out with support instead of just making a new account to try and avoid it!
-Making multiaccounts to avoid restrictions causes problems for everyone - both us, and you.
+Making multiple accounts to avoid restrictions causes problems for everyone - both us, and you.

 ### The flag on my account profile is wrong!